samihadatta/workshop-ml-apis/README.md

 *Some quuestions for reflection on our workshop today!*

 * [ ] What can machine learning be used for?
-Give some use cases.
+Give some examples.
 * [ ] Today we wrote a simple script for using an ML API that is accessible through the commandline.
 How could we use this script to make a website where: the user specifies an input image and the website displays the resultant annotated image?